Darwin (Year 3)

 The children should try to read a variety of genres, little and often; to keep up their key skills and develop a love of reading.
 Warminster library will order books for free if your child is a member; a great way to keep up with the latest authors.
 They could also listen to audio books, read to younger members of the family, or be read to; in order to immerse themselves in literacy as much as possible.
 They could read to a Teddy or a pet!

 Any type of writing they do will be beneficial.
 Writing their own weekly comments in their link book is a necessary part of their homework.
-Try to encourage accurate spelling and punctuation whenever they write, especially when writing their own comments in their link book.
+Try to encourage them to read back over what they have written to encourage accurate spelling and punctuation, especially when writing their own comments in their link book.

 Maths

-The children will continue to practise key maths skills through their early morning work- a 10 minute session each morning to practise speedy recall of number facts and maths skills learnt in previous terms.
-We are also following the Number Sense maths program to support fluency and strategies to know key number facts.
-They will continue do a weekly times tables test; moving through the times tables at their own individual pace; supported by work in school.
+The children will continue to practise key maths skills through their early morning work- a 10 or 15 minute session each morning to practise speedy recall of number facts and maths skills learnt in previous terms.
+They will continue to follow the Number Sense scheme of work which embeds these key number facts to form a secure foundation from which to further build on their maths knowledge.
+The children will continue do a weekly times tables test; moving through the times tables at their own individual pace; supported by work in school.

 Science

-In terms 3 and 4, the children will explore ‘Chocolate and Cocoa’:
+In terms 1 and 2, the children will explore ‘The Stomping Stone Age’:

 DT